cspablocortez/Arrow/index.md

 Plus:

 * An easy-to-use CMS for writer happiness.
-* A CSS theme that favors simplicity and readability
+* A stylesheet that favors simplicity and readability
 * Automated tasks to build and deploy site
 * Free hosting over Github Pages